gristlabs/grist-help/help/FAQ.md

 **Did you know?**

-If you’re transferring team site ownership between two Grist accounts that you own, you can more easily transfer ownership by adding multiple accounts to Grist.
-To add multiple accounts, open the user menu and click on “Add Account.”
+If you’re transferring team site ownership between two Grist email accounts that you own, you can more easily transfer ownership by signing in with multiple accounts.
+To sign in with another account, open the user menu and click on “Add Account.”
 You can now easily switch between all your accounts, and all your teams, from the user menu.
 Follow the steps above to transfer ownership from one account to the other.

 ### Can I edit my team’s name and subdomain?